michaeluno/plugin-template/readme.txt

 = 1.0.0 =
 - Released.

+= 0.0.7 =
+- Added a test suite.
+- Updated Admin Page Framework to 3.8.18.

 = 0.0.6 =
 - Fixed a bug calling an undefined property in a form validation.